 I use a Thermapen instant- read thermometer that I read about in Cook’s Illustrated years ago.
 The newer models have many improvements like a faster measuring time (3-5 seconds), a splash proof design, and a temperature range to 572 degrees F. A full range is practical since you will not need a separate candy/deep fry thermometer (for syrups and caramels), breads, and meats.
 Whichever model you choose, a digital one is best.

-I use mine mostly for bread making: most breads are ready at 200F to 210F, egg rich breads like challah and brioche at 180F-190F.
+For bread making: most breads are ready at 200F to 210F, egg rich breads like challah and brioche at 180F-190F.

 6. Oven Thermometer